-The participants for this study will be randomly selected social service providers (i.e. psychological counsellors) from professional associations or licensure bodies common to BC as found on their public directories.
+The participants of this study will be randomly selected social service providers, i.e., counsellors, from professional associations or licensure bodies common to BC as found on their public directories.
 Participants will receive pre-recorded voicemails.
 Each voicemail represents one of all possible conditions regarding the status of religion, gender and/or accent.
 A pilot study has identified that certain Sikh names and Christian names are highly likely to conjure up an image of a Sikh or Christian person, respectively.
-Thus in this study the assumption is made that the participants are able to determine the religion of the caller by his/her name.
-In terms of intergroup contact, the experiment will be performed on psychological counsellors from two cities with distinct percentage of Punjabi Sikh individuals.
-To reduce the possibility that the phone call will be answered, all calls will be placed after conventional working hours (e.g., 8:30 pm).
+An assumption is thus made that the participants are able to identify the religion of the caller by his/her name.
+In terms of intergroup contact, the experiment will be performed on counsellors from two cities with distinct percentage of Punjabi Sikh individuals.
+To reduce the possibility that the phone call will be answered, all calls will be placed after regular working hours (e.g., 8:30 p.m.).
 A pilot experiment with 20 participants will be conducted to determine the sample size required to obtain a power of 0.8 due to the scarcity of research in this area.
 Whether the service provider returns the phone message and offers appointments will be recorded as response variables.
 An example of all possible variables is shown in Table 1.
-In the real dataset, columns will be variables in Table 1 and rows will phone messages.
-One thing in particular to note is that, variable city is included in the analysis as one of the predictors instead of the level of intergroup contact.
-The reason behind this lies in the potential confounding factors, such as demographic characteristics of the participants in different cities.
-In other words, participants in one city are less prejudiced towards Sikh patients not necessarily because of a higher intergroup contact, but also possibly because of a higher proportion of Sikh councellors in that city.
-Consequently, we could only make inference on the city factor through the anaylsis rather than intergroup contact.
+In the real dataset, columns will be variables in Table 1 and rows will be phone messages.
+Variable city is included in the analysis as one of the predictors instead of the level of intergroup contact because of the potential confounding factors, such as demographic characteristics of the participants in different cities.
+In other words, a higher intergroup contact may not necessarily be the reason why participants in one city are less prejudiced towards Sikh patients; it may also be the reason that there is a higher proportion of Sikh councellors in that city.
+Therefore. we could only make inference on the city factor through the anaylsis rather than the factor of intergroup contact.
 To infer the causal relationships between RE disparities and level of intergroup contact, further investigation beyond the scope of this study is needed.

 Proposed Statistical Analysis

-Since the project is only at its early stage with no data available, simulated data are generated for a clear presentation of the proposed analysis under the assumption that the data structure and possible values in Table 1 is correct.
+Since the project is only at its early stage with no data available, simulated data are generated for a clear presentation of the proposed analysis under the assumption that the data structure and possible values in Table 1 are correct.
 A logistic regression model is proposed for the response coded